HuguesPottier/Track-Test-0/20-dependency-management/dependency-codelab03/README.md

 4. Write these results in a file called `out/report.txt`

 Your code should work independently of the data (so you should be able to add or remove a course, and it should still work).

+There might be extra dependencies that help you out.
+Look for `csv parsers` to help you out.